-D. SAFETY PIN
+SAFETY PIN

-The safety pin is used on boats equipped with the Manual Fire Extinguishing System Pull Handle.
-The safety pin, located at the neck of the extinguisher bottle in the engine room is for shipping and transfer of the bottle only.
-The pin MUST be removed in order to manually operate the system.
+The bottle safety pin is used on boats equipped with the Manual Fire Extinguishing System Pull Handle.
+The safety pin, located at the neck of the extinguisher bottle in the engine compartment, is for shipping and transfer of the bottle only.
+The bottle safety pin MUST be removed in order to manually operate the system.